-“Not for a few years at least, not until you graduate,” Gunther informed her a-matter-of-factly.
-“This is to be expected, of course.
+"Not for a few years at least, not until you graduate," Gunther informed her a matter of factly.
+"This is to be expected, of course.
 You are about to become an invaluable asset.
-Until you resolve your allegiances, I am afraid your range of travel shall be restricted to the People’s Republic of China.”
+Until you resolve your allegiances, I am afraid you're temporarily under the jurisdiction of the People's Republic of China."

 "But…" Gwen felt stunned by the unfortunate news.
 She had thought Gunther would have been able to arrange for her to travel to Sydney, perhaps for a week or just to visit once a year.

-“Silly girl!”
-Gunther suddenly chuckled, laughing at her consternation.
-“You can ask Yue and Elvia to come to you as well!”
+"Silly girl!"
+Gunther suddenly chuckled, laughing at her dismay.
+"You can ask Yue and Elvia to come to you as well!"

 "Connections, resources, and Contribution Credits."
 Gunther spelt it out for Gwen one after another.

-“Connections to know the right people to stamp the right documents.
-Resources to grease the wheels of bureaucracy, and finally CCs to get the Tower to enact on your behalf.”
+"Connections as in knowing the right people to stamp the right documents.
+Resources to grease the wheels of bureaucracy, and finally CCs to get the Tower to enact on your behalf."